 About San Francisco Classical Voice

 In 1998, the Internet was not as we know it today.
 E-commerce was just emerging from its first stage, its infancy, really.
 Internet protocols were receiving their first major update.
 There was little social networking, now such a major part of Internet traffic.
-And, of course, personal computers and hand-held devices were much less powerful and capable.
+And, of course, personal computers and mobile devices were much less powerful and capable.

 That Robert Commanday, then 75 years old, a recent retiree from print journalism with only a bare idea of how the Internet worked and no experience in the medium, would enter this new world on a mission seems like the stuff of a movie script.
 It was that mission — to create a space where high-standard cultural reporting would extend far beyond the reach of what print journalism was capable of offering, to report on (and in so doing to create an online history) of classical music in the entire Bay Area) — that got the project off the ground.
 Gordon Getty agreed to support the project financially; Bob and his wife Mary, who did all of the behind the scenes publishing work, took no salary; and a few graduate students from among the Bay Area’s many fine schools signed on to learn the basics of journalism.
 San Francisco Classical Voice was born.

 Bob sent his reviewers to cover events that had dropped off the map of journalistic coverage, or had never been on it: the San Francisco Choral Society, Old First Concerts, Goat Hall Productions, myriad local chamber music societies, contemporary music groups, the California Symphony, the Marin Symphony, Festival Opera of Walnut Creek, and many others.
 SFCV’s “Music News” column began chronicling the local happenings in classical music.